Mikhail773/R-Final-Project/README.md

 Phase 1: Proposal: Dataset and Topic Selection

 One Page Paper with the following:
 -> Dataset and topic: Craigslist cars trucks data:
-                  	-> Choose a Title, a detailed description, and the specification of the chosen dataset Prepare and clean the dataset so that you can answer question with the dataset Questions and Goals: At least 5 questions, what you are going to do to meet your goals and to answer questions.
-What visualization may help you seek results?
+        -> Choose a Title, a detailed description, and the specification of the chosen dataset -> Prepare and clean the dataset so that you can answer question with the dataset -> Questions and Goals:
+	-> At least 5 questions
+	-> What you are going to do to meet your goals and to answer questions?
+	-> What visualization may help you seek results?
      		-> Question Ideas (at least 5):

           		During which time of the day is a vehicle most likely to be posted on Craiglist by state?

          		 What is the distribution of manufacturers for each region on Craigslist?

          		 Which Manufacturer is most likely to be published at a price of 0?

          		 What is the relationship of mileage to price for each car model?

         		 What is the relationship between title and price?

 		  	 What visualization might help you to get the seek results?

 Preparing and cleaning data